Brazos Valley Fair & Rodeo Timeline of Events2010 - Steering Committee formed to begin early planning of Brazos Valley

 We invite you to join us in October 18-20, 2019 as we “Showcase Agriculture, Youth, and Education to Enhance Our Texas Culture!”

 The Fair continues to grow and expand each and every year.
-Understanding that it will take time to develop a heritage in the Brazos Valley.
-The Fair is only in the early years but already the community is embracing it as a must attend event.
+Understanding that it will take time to develop a tradition and heritage in the Brazos Valley.
+The Fair is only in the early years but already the community is embracing it as a must attend family event.

 Additional Notes from previous years.....